shadowbanks/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home -- Change to /home dir
-3-listfiles -- Display list of contents in current dir in long format 4-listmorefiles -- Display all contect of a dir including hidden files in long format
+3-listfiles -- Display list of contents in current dir in long format 4-listmorefiles -- Display all contect of a dir including hidden files in long format 5-listfilesdigitonly -- Display content of current directory in the below format
+	* Long format
+*with user and group IDs
+* And hidden files